-A “sideswipe collision” is any collision between two vehicles in which the point of impact is on the side of both vehicles throughout the collision.
-In that sense, sideswipe accidents differ from “angular” or “t-bone” collisions, when the front of one vehicle collides with the side of another.
-Another way to say “sideswipe” might be “side-on-side,” or “door-on-door,” in other words.
+A sideswipe collision is any collision between two vehicles in which the point of impact is on the side of both vehicles throughout the collision.
+In that sense, sideswipe accidents differ from angular or T-bone collisions, when the front of one vehicle collides with the side of another.
+Other terms for sideswipe might include side-on-side, or door-on-door, in other words.

-Sideswipe collisions can happen between a vehicle in motion and a stopped vehicle, or between two vehicles in motion.
-They can also happen between vehicles traveling (or pointing) in the same direction, or vehicles traveling (or pointing) in opposite directions.
+Sideswipe collisions can happen between a vehicle in motion and a stopped vehicle or between two vehicles in motion.
+They can also happen between vehicles traveling (or pointing) in the same direction or vehicles traveling (or pointing) in opposite directions.

-According to the Insurance Information Institute, annually roughly seven percent of all fatal vehicle-on-vehicle collisions (and nearly three percent of all fatal accidents, no matter how many vehicles were involved) are sideswipe accidents.
-That may not seem like a lot until you realize that accounts for just shy of 1,000 fatal accidents every year.
+According to the Insurance Information Institute, roughly seven percent of all fatal vehicle-on-vehicle collisions (and nearly three percent of all fatal accidents, no matter how many vehicles were involved) are sideswipe accidents.
+That may not seem like a lot until you realize it accounts for just shy of 1,000 fatal accidents yearly.